pchanial/python-for-data-scientists/_sources/more_exercises.txt

 .. topic:: **Exercise**: Integration
     :class: green

-    Numerically verify the Stephan-Boltzmann law, which related the emission of a black body to its temperature.
+    Numerically verify the Stephan-Boltzmann law, which relates the emission of a black body to its temperature.